 - Hats – winter or summer

-- Bottles – With my first baby and I bought a huge starter set and found he wouldn’t use them.
-Whichever bottles you choose to buy I suggest only buying a small sample and testing them first to see if they like them.
-I found the best bottles were Dr Browns.
-They were great at reducing colicky symptoms.
+- Bottles – I bought a huge starter set but my baby wouldn’t use them.
+Whichever bottles you choose buy one or two and test them first to see if they like them.
+I found the best bottles were Dr. Browns as they were great at reducing colic symptoms.

 - Breast pump –They are great for encouraging your milk supply to increase and to give you a break by allowing someone else to feed your baby.
 I had the Philips Avent Single Electric breast pump.
 It is a compact size and an easy design to sterilise and keep clean.
 I found the pump was good but quite noisy.
 I also bought the Avent reusable milk storage cups to use with it.